Lagos residents raise N1.4bn to tackle insecurity – The Sun Nigeria

 “Being the commercial nerve centre of Nigeria and West Africa, Lagos has its peculiar security challenges, with its sheer human density driven by a rising population due and economic-driven migration, making the state naturally vulnerable to criminal activity.

-”But the coming of the LSSTF really assisted in swiftly addressing some of the state’s most critical security concerns,” Balogun assured.
+“But the coming of the LSSTF really assisted in swiftly addressing some of the state’s most critical security concerns.

 “The Lagos State Government had established the LSSTF on September 3, 2007 as a public-private partnership framework for mobilising and providing equipment and resources for effective operations of security agencies in the state”.